jfecher/ante-website/content/docs/ideas.md

 as llvm IR.

 Downloading this data rather than creating it on compilation would mean an increase in download times.
-Compared to Unison, ante users would be downloading both the textual code and the incremental version rather than just the later.
+Compared to Unison, ante users would be downloading both the textual code and the incremental version rather than just the latter.
 It is unclear how much of a problem it would be in practice.
 One potential solution would be to ensure the incremental data of a library or program contains all the information needed to compile it.
 Then downloading the release of a library from a package manager would only entail downloading the metadata and not the source code itself.
 One potential issue with this solution is IDE integration.